ppy/osu-wiki/news/2019-05-05-bn-and-qat-restructure.md

 The [Beatmap Nominator rules](https://osu.ppy.sh/help/wiki/People/Beatmap_Nominators/Rules) have been updated accordingly for their new tasks, where a full list of changes can found at the bottom of the page.
 Moreover, work on a score system as a guideline to evaluate Beatmap Nominators starts now and you can expect a new proposal detailing our plans for that soon!

-Additionally to this, BN applications will be open indefinitely!
+Additionally to this, BN applications will be open indefinitely as of this news post!
 We have a [new website](http://bn.mappersguild.com/) to deal with BN affairs and mapping related reports.
 Here, you will be able to submit BN applications, as well as reports against beatmaps and members of the BN and NAT.
-BN applications are expected to open on the new site tomorrow!

 BN applications will still work roughly the same as last time, where you are required to pass an activity check and to complete a test on the [Ranking Criteria](https://osu.ppy.sh/help/wiki/Ranking_Criteria) to complete your application.
 Additionally, there will be a 90 day cooldown for submitting applications once you submit.
 The results of your application should be sent out as soon as they are processed, however, we expect a larger influx of applications during the initial weeks.
 Check out [the website](http://bn.mappersguild.com/) to submit an application to join the BN!